UW-CSE-576-2021SP/Homework/README.md

 ```
 git clone https://github.com/UW-CSE-576-2021SP/Homework
-cd homeworks
+cd Homework
 make
 ```

 and check to see that everything compiles correctly.
-We recommend using Linux or MacOS for the homeworks since installing `make` is easier.
+We recommend using Linux or MacOS for the homework since installing `make` is easier.
 Linux uses GNU C++ compiler, while MacOS uses XCode C++ compiler.

 ## Get started on HW1